prachigarg23/YOLO-in-pytorch/README.md

 2.  **util.py** This file contains helper functions that assist darknet.py and detect.py.

-3.  **detect.py** This file is responsible for parsing command line arguments and calling suitable functions to detect dogs in the test images, draw bounding boxes if they exist and save the results in det folder.
+3.  **detect.py** This file is responsible for parsing command line arguments and calling suitable functions to detect objects in the test images, draw bounding boxes if they exist and save the results in det folder.

 4.  **cfg/yolov3.cfg** This file is the configuration file containing the network layout that is to be